Whangamata Collective's Art after Dark

 Live music.

-Tickets: $25 per ticket - will include canapes and a drink from the bar.
+Tickets: $25 per ticket, includes canapés and a drink from the bar.